 Propeller Bead® Filter

-Utilized at some of the largest recirculating fish production facilities, zoos, and aquariums, Propellor Washed Bead filters accept versatile loads ranging from low to high solids due to the active motorized backwash system.
+Utilized at some of the largest recirculating fish production facilities, zoos, and aquariums, the Propellor Washed Bead filter accepts versatile loads ranging from low to high solids due to the active motorized backwash system.

 The motorized embedded propeller is used for frequent washing of the media, removing captured solids and excess media biofloc.
 The sludge then settles to the bottom of the unit where it is drained, reducing water loss that is normally associated with backwash processes.
 With Propeller Bead filters, you will only lose 10% of the water you that you would normally lose with run-of-the-mill sand filters.